IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 {{site.data.keyword.cloudcerts_short}} will encrypt the endpoints that you configure to store them securely.
 {: important}

-To add a notifications channel, complete the following steps:
+To add a notification channel, complete the following steps:

 1. In the navigation on the service details page, click **Notifications**.
 2. Click **Add Notification Channel**.
-3. Choose the type of notifications channel that you want to use.
+3. Choose the type of notification channel that you want to use.
 4. Enter the Webhook or Callback URL where you want to send notifications to.
 5. Click **Save**.
 A summary of your configuration is displayed.

    <table>
    <caption>Table 1.
-Information about the notifications channel </caption>
+Information about the notification channel </caption>
    <thead>
     <th> Component </th>
     <th> Description </th>